keygx/Swift-Helpers/README.md

 ## License

-PAssert is released under the MIT license.
+Swift-Helpers is released under the MIT license.
 See LICENSE for details.

 ## Author